soda-inria/ken_embeddings/index.md

 We thoroughly evaluate approaches to enrich features with background information on 7 prediction tasks.
 We show that a good embedding model coupled with KEN can perform better than manually handcrafted features, while requiring **much less human effort**.
 It is also competitive with combinatorial feature engineering methods, but is much more **scalable**.
 Our approach can be applied to huge databases, creating **general-purpose feature vectors reusable in various downstream tasks**.

-## Embeddings the data in Wikipedia
+## Embedding the data in Wikipedia

 To build embeddings that capture the information from Wikipedia we leverage [YAGO3](https://yago-knowledge.org/downloads/yago-3), a large knowledge base derived from Wikipedia, and apply our embedding pipeline to generate vectors for many entities.
 These pretrained embeddings are readily available in parquet files that you can download [here](#downloading-entity-embeddings).